-It had the same 4:1 hand lever ratio and the same 1:1 caliper, but had large position error, moving its pads upward into the tire as they wore,vsimilar to but opposite to the cantilever brake.
-Symmetry may havevbeen its main appeal, an aesthetic often admired without functional consideration.
-Its acceptance might also have arisen fromvdissatisfaction with some poor sidepull calipers of the time.
+It had the same 4:1 hand lever ratio and the same 1:1 caliper, but had large position error, moving its pads upward into the tire as they wore, similar to but opposite to the cantilever brake.
+Symmetry may have been its main appeal, an aesthetic often admired without functional consideration.
+Its acceptance might also have arisen from dissatisfaction with some poor sidepull calipers of the time.

 The centerpull caliper uses a straddle cable on which the main cable pulls from a housing stop attached to the headset or, for the rear brake, to the frame.
 Its two brake arms pivot from the ends of a connecting bridge that flexes in bending and torsion, giving the brake a spongy response.
 The French Mafac company was one of the main proponents of this design that began to vanish from use with the introduction of the Campagnolo sidepull brake.

 Servo brakes, ones that use brake reaction force to reinforce braking force, have been designed often and without success, mainly because a small change in friction coefficient causes a large change in braking.
-The best example of such a change was that of automobile drum brakes that sometimes locked solid, even after releasing the brake pedal, and brake fade, both of which were caused by slight changes in friction coefficient.
+The best example of such a change was that of automobile drum brakes that sometimes locked solid, even after releasing the brake pedal, and suffered brake fade.
+Both problems were caused by slight changes in friction coefficient.
 That occurred because drum brakes operated with a large servo (multiplier) effect.

-Direct Pull, or Linear Pull Cantilevers, such as Shimano's V-brake ® have generally displaced traditional center-pull cantilever brakes because they offers the same advantages while solving the problem of the brake hanger for suspension bicycles.
-It is essentially a cantilever brake that instead of pulling on "bell crank" levers with a straddle cable, it uses long vertical extensions of the brake arms that are pulled together like a pair of pliers.
-This design has the drawback that it is incompatible with other brakes by having a different mechanical advantage that requires different hand levers.See Sheldon Brown on Direct Pull Cantilevers
+Direct-pull or Linear-pull Cantilevers such as Shimano's V-brake ® have generally displaced traditional center-pull cantilever brakes because they offer the same advantages while solving the problem of the brake hanger for suspension bicycles.
+A direct-pull brake is essentially a cantilever brake that instead of pulling on "bell crank" levers with a straddle cable,uses long vertical extensions of the brake arms that are pulled together like a pair of pliers.
+This design has the drawback that it is incompatible with other brakes, by having a different mechanical advantage that requires different hand levers.See Sheldon Brown on Direct Pull Cantilevers

-The dual pivot brake achieves both greater leverage and the ability to work with smaller pad-to-rim clearance by its improved centering.
-It achieves this by using two pivot points to define a line of action about which its two arms are constrained to move equally, meaning they remain centered.
+The dual-pivot brake achieves both greater leverage and the ability to work with smaller pad-to-rim clearance by its improved centering, by using two pivot points to define a line of action about which its two arms are constrained to move equally, meaning they remain centered.
 This feature is essential in reducing the pad-to-rim clearance needed for a higher mechanical advantages of about 5.6:1.